 4. Go Ziplining at Legacy Mountain

 Next, drive over to Legacy Mountain Ziplines for an afternoon filled with thrills and breathtaking views of the Smokies.
-Our Luxury Pass is good for one free adult canopy tour at Legacy Mountain.

 5. Enjoy the Hatfield & McCoy Dinner Show